 SMOKING CAN AFFECT BONE HEALTH

-Smokers are also at a more significant risk for broken bones.
+Smokers are also at more significant risk for broken bones.
 That is important to know and note when it comes to the connection between smoking and pectus deformities.

 It is crucial to maintain and straighten the bones with additional doses of magnesium and avoid smoking for people who already have weaker and deformed chest bones due to the deformation.

 It is often hard to live with pectus excavatum and the additional health problems due to the malformation.
 I suggest you avoid every potential risk factor, such as smoking.